About Boot to Qt Software Stack

 You should note that the usage of the stack is not limited to the reference devices.
 You can use tools provided by Yocto Project to build a custom image with the Boot to Qt software stack for your target device.

 See the target device specific Installation Guides for detailed information about how to install the Boot to Qt software stack and flash the device.

-Boot to Qt is ideal for the following use cases:
+The Boot to Qt software stack is ideal for the following use cases:

-- Evaluating Qt on real embedded environment using one of the provided reference images.
+- Evaluating Qt on real embedded environments using one of the pre-built reference images.